Nine Ministers: Minister of the Imperial Clan

 The Minister of the Imperial Clan was in charge of members of the imperial clan, i.e., the Emperor's family and relatives.
 He kept a record of all the Emperor's relatives and received the registers of the Emperor's relatives prepared and submitted by provincial officials.

 Minister of Finance

-The Minister of Finance was in charge of the collection of revenue for the state treasury and the disbursement of expenditures from the state treasury.
+The Minister of Finance or Agriculture was in charge of the collection of revenue for the state treasury and the disbursement of expenditures from the state treasury.
 Sources of revenue for the state treasury included poll tax, land tax, commutation of labour service into cash payment, profits from the state monopoly over iron and salt, income from public land, and profit from the state-sanctioned sale of alcoholic drinks.
 The expenditures included salaries of officials, and supplies for the army.
 The Minister of Finance also administered the state monopoly over the production and sale of iron and salt, and the sale of alcoholic drinks.
 He also had direct control over the granaries in the imperial capital and the provinces.